kushanj1/ForecastIOLibrary/readme.md

         ForecastIO FIO = new ForecastIO(apiKey, latitude, longitude);

-		//ability to set the units, exclude blocks and extend options for the request.
+		//ability to set the units, exclude blocks, extend options and user agent for the request.
 This is not required.
-		FIO.setRequestOptions("si",exclude,false);
+		HashMap<String, String> requestParam = new HashMap<String, String>();
+		requestParams.put("units", "us");
+		requestParams.put("userAgent", "Custom User Agent 1.0");
+		FIO.setRequestParams(requestParams);
         FIO.makeRequest();

 		//ability to set a custom user agent.
 This is not required.